Whether you’re trekking over mud, grass, gravel or rock, a pair of robust hiking boots is essential. MF tests six of the best hiking boots for men.

 • Wide toe box causes some internal foot slide

-Looking more high-top sneaker than hiking boot, it’s no surprise the Columbia Facet 75 boasts running shoe levels of comfort.
+Looking more high-top sneaker than hiking boot, it’s no surprise the Columbia Facet 75 boasts running-shoe levels of comfort.
 It’s a strong and chunky mid-top with waterproof protection, and will keep your feet cosy and cushioned even on day-long hikes.

 It might not be the hiking boot for demanding technical trails, but for most hikes that comfort will win out over any loss of grip or traction.
-There’s a reinforced toe box if you do encounter rocks but its lightweight construction is ideal for those who prefer a supple, lithe shoe rather than an armour-plated one.
+There’s a reinforced toe box if you do encounter rocks but its lightweight construction is better for those who prefer a supple, lithe shoe rather than an armour-plated one.

 How we test the best hiking boots